Joint Polar Satellite System Common Ground System

 The JPSS Program

-Operated by NOAA, JPSS is an “end-to-end” system that includes sensors; spacecraft; command, control and communications; data routing; ground based processing and dissemination of weather data to users around the globe, such as NOAA’s National Weather Service and the National Hurricane Center.
+Owned and operated by NOAA, JPSS is an “end-to-end” system that includes sensors; spacecraft; command, control and communications; data routing; ground based processing and dissemination of weather data to users around the globe, such as NOAA’s National Weather Service and the National Hurricane Center.
+The data provided by Suomi NPP and the JPSS satellites contribute to NASA's study of earth climate trends.

 JPSS CGS Delivers Crucial Data for National Weather Forecasts

-Raytheon brings more than four decades of high-availability, reliable, precision-based, command-and-control systems experience to S-NPP and future JPSS missions.
-S-NPP is the bridge between existing polar-orbiting satellites and the launch of JPSS-1, scheduled for 2017.
-Providing critical data for Earth observation, S-NPP data is used to generate environmental data products, such as measurements of clouds, vegetation, ocean color and land and sea surface temperatures –all significant inputs to improve weather forecasting capabilities.
+Raytheon brings more than four decades of high-availability, reliable, precision-based, command-and-control systems experience to Suomi NPP and future JPSS missions.
+Providing critical data for Earth observation, Suomi NPP and JPSS-1 data is used to generate environmental data products, such as measurements of clouds, vegetation, ocean color and land and sea surface temperatures — all significant inputs to improve weather forecasting capabilities.